BernabeiPietro/ToDoMultiDB/README.md

 ## Technology
-The following was used for development
+The following was used for development.
 - Tools
   - Spring
   - Maven